Mach417/gamejam-f25/README.md

-# gamejam-f25-glitch-hunt
+# GameJam 2025: Glitch Hunt
-My project for the fall 2025 gamejam at Taylor University
+My project for the Fall 2025 Gamejam at Taylor University